-Carnegie Moscow Center hosted a discussion focused on U.S. military alliances in Asia and Europe.
+Carnegie Moscow Center hosted a discussion on Japanese foreign and security policy.

 Carnegie Moscow Center hosted a launch of Dmitri Trenin’s new book, “Should We Fear Russia?”

 Carnegie Moscow Center organized a conference on contemporary issues in Central Asia.